Arrondissement 5, where to go first

 The arrondissement 5 of Paris is on the left of the Seine.
 What you might already know about it is the Latin Quarter.
 This is because it is one of the most lively areas of the city!

 The fifth arrondissement of the city is interesting because of its history too.
 Arrondissement 5 is the most ancient in the city.

 This arrondissement is perfect for those who love culture but enjoy lively districts!
 In these areas, you will see lots of journalists, students, and writers.
 Traditionally, it is an arrondissement that attracts lots of intellectuals.
-Among the attractions and landmarks, these districts stand out the Sorbonne University and the Natural History Museum.
+Among the attractions and landmarks, these districts stand out from the Sorbonne University and the Natural History Museum.

 If you like to take a break from the big city walking in a big beautiful park, just go to Jardin des Plantes instead.

 And if you are afraid to get lost, remember that the districts of arrondissement 5 are Saint-Victor, Jardin-des-Plantes, Val-de-Grace, Sorbonne.